 Diversion of trade from other gaming venues was given negative impact, with no to marginal weight.

-- It was estimated gaming expenditure at the club would increase by $800,000 per year following the installation of the additional 43 pokies, with 80 per cent of this revenue being transfered from other gaming venues with the City of Greater Geelong.
+- It was estimated gaming expenditure at the club would increase by $800,000 per year following the installation of the additional 43 pokies, with 80 per cent of this revenue being transferred from other gaming venues with the City of Greater Geelong.
 The closest venue, Buckley's, is likley to be the most impacted.
 The commission accepted that there may be some detrimental impact on other venues, in particular Buckley's, as a result of transferred expenditure but considered the expected impact of revenue losses would not be significant.

 Diversion of trade from non-gaming businesses was given negative impact, with no to marginal weight.